apeckham/imgproxy/docs/loading_environment_variables.md

 * Blank lines are ignored
 * Lines beginning with `#` are processed as comments and ignored
 * Each line represents a key-value pair.
-Values can optionally be quoted:
+Optionally, values can be encased in quotes:
   * `VAR=VAL` -> `VAL`
   * `VAR="VAL"` -> `VAL`
   * `VAR='VAL'` -> `VAL`